PeterZoura/ZouraCodeSamples/KNearestNeighboursDiscrete/README.txt

 Run the K-nearest neighbours algorithm like this python3 knn.py mushtest.csv <k> <num_of_test_points>
-number of test points must not exceed 3000 because the UC Irvine mushroom dataset only has 8000 data points. num_of_test_points must be less or equal than the number of lines you have in file mushtest.csv file mushtest.csv can be named whatever you want, it contains the data points to test on along with their correct answers.
+num_of_test_points must not exceed 3000 because the UC Irvine mushroom dataset only has 8000 data points. file mushtest.csv can be named whatever you want, it contains the data points to test on along with their correct answers.

 This algorithm runs pretty slowly.
 Because of the way I used selection sort.